The Appalling Sabu disk bushing.

 I got on with the inspection and assessment but needed to pay a visit.
 The customer showed me the smallest room and I went through.

 Now, on my bathroom wall I have a bronze swimming certificate and picture.
 On his bathroom wall he had a massive poster with period script… an MBE.
-I know two customers with OBE’s now, one an explorer and the more recent, a really top man who did 20 years in unpaid charity work (and found the time to keep a stately home running and a full time job).
+It turns out the clock owner did 20 years of particularly worthy charity work.

 Vienna Regulator Restoration – Phil Black Country Museum